 Site structure – How many pages does the site have?
 Is it structured in such a way that 2nd and 3rd tier pages are easily accessible?
 Are URLs created dynamically by search functionality or are the pages static?

 Additional files – Check for a robots.txt, sitemap.xml, an error 404 page and a sitemap.html.
 Are they present and are they set up correctly?

 Internal linking – Are there a good number of internal links, do they use quality anchor text, are there too many or not enough?

-Site performance – Is it quick to load, do images take a long time to load, does the site time out or have missing pages?
+Site performance – Is it quick to load, do images take a long time to load, does the site time out?